diyagarg-23/handling_mixed_data/README.md

 # Handling Mixed Data
-This repository documents my learning experience on handling mixd data based on a YouTube tutorial.
+This repository documents my learning experience on handling mixed data based on a YouTube tutorial.

 # Dataset
 The project uses the Stitanic dataset, focusing on variables like  `cabin`, `ticket` and `number`.